-Day 9 - Pizza and Vino Tinto : Estella to Los Arcos
+Day 9 - Vino Tinto on the Camino Frances : Estella to Los Arcos

 To our trepidation, once we had walked beyond the group of pilgrims at the fountain, two Spanish teenagers holding beers and drinking ran up to us and started walking with us.
 For about 5 minutes we were heavily questioned, with both positioning themselves between Sean and I, which made us feel increasingly nervous.
-However, they turned out to be very friendly, and rather drunk, and explained that the had walked 15 km into town yesterday to attend a local festival, and were now hiking back home, after nearly an entire day of drinking.
-When we turned a corner in the path and came to a group of other pilgrims, we discovered the both young men spoke four or five languages, and were merely curious about Canadians and Americas.
+However, they turned out to be very friendly, and rather drunk, and explained that they had walked 15 km into town yesterday to attend a local festival, and were now hiking back home, after nearly an entire day of drinking.
+When we turned a corner in the path and came to a group of other pilgrims, we discovered that both young men spoke four or five languages and were merely curious about Canadians and the Americas.
 After another 1/2 an hour of walking and talking with them, we said our goodbyes and left them helping another group of pilgrims with directions.
-Upon reflection, I have to admit that we are both ashamed or our initial response to these gentlemen.
-We had been so willing to judge them by their sudden appearance in the dark, and their questions that we almost mistook them and missed the experience they provided us with - namely a wonderful hour long hike with local company.
+Upon reflection, I have to admit that we are both ashamed of our initial response to these gentlemen.
+We had been so willing to judge them by their sudden appearance in the dark, and their questions that we almost mistook them and missed the experience they provided us with - namely a wonderful hour-long hike with a local company.

 The Camino soon ventured into a beautifully forested region which provided a reprieve from the heat of the rising sun.
 We arrived outside of the village of Azqueta where we took a break, enjoyed some packed pastries and water, and watched the sunrise over the farmers' fields nearby.

 After daydreaming for some time, we soon continued on and arrived in Los Arcos around noon.
 Here we discovered that many of the people we have met on the trail so far have continued on to Sansol.
-This is several shade-less kilometers further, and we decided that we lacked the energy to follow in the afternoon heat.
+This is several shade-less kilometres further, and we decided that we lacked the energy to follow in the afternoon heat.
 Thankfully, the owner of the albergue, Casa de la Abula, opened her doors early.
 We therefore were soon checked in, had our passports stamped, and had been shown to our bunks.
-Tonight's residence is very clean and welcoming, however the small rooms have large numbers of bunks placed less than 2 ft apart, suggesting that between 12 and 16 people will soon be sharing a very small space.
-Given our early start, and the fact that we have arrived before everyone else, we enjoyed slightly longer showers, and had the chance to both wash and hang our daily laundry.
-Today we also decided to again re-examining our bags and to dispose of about 1/4 of our excess clothing into the municipal donation bin.
+Tonight's residence is very clean and welcoming, however, the small rooms have large numbers of bunks placed less than 2 ft apart, suggesting that between 12 and 16 people will soon be sharing a very small space.
+Given our early start and the fact that we arrived before everyone else, we enjoyed slightly longer showers and had the chance to both wash and hang our daily laundry.
+Today we also decided to again re-examine our bags and to dispose of about 1/4 of our excess clothing into the municipal donation bin.

 After lightening our daily loads, we visited the church of Santa Maria, with its gilded artwork, murals, domed roof, balcony, statue of St. James, and cool interior.

-In our absence, the albergue had filled up with French pilgrims all cycling to Santiago, and as a result our night was quite a spectacle given that it was an evening full of muscular cyclists sleeping either naked or in thongs in close quarters.
-The surprises and adventure never end.
+In our absence, the Albergue had filled up with French pilgrims all cycling to Santiago, and as a result, our night was quite a spectacle given that it was an evening full of muscular male cyclists sleeping either naked or in thongs while residing in very close quarters.
+The surprises and adventures on the Camino never end.

 ______________________________________________________________________________